04 May, 2026

 1. Microsoft and OpenAI Rewrite the Deal (AI)

-On April 27, Microsoft and OpenAI announced an amended partnership agreement that restructures their five-year exclusivity.
+On April 27, Microsoft and OpenAI amended their partnership and ended the five-year exclusivity structure.
 Microsoft's IP license to OpenAI products and models becomes non-exclusive through 2032.
-Microsoft will no longer pay revenue share to OpenAI on Azure consumption.
+Microsoft no longer pays revenue share to OpenAI on Azure consumption.
 OpenAI's revenue share to Microsoft continues through 2030, at the same percentage, but with a total cap.
 The partnership now continues independent of OpenAI's technology progress.
 1

-Under the new terms, Microsoft remains OpenAI's primary cloud partner and OpenAI products will ship first on Azure unless Microsoft cannot and chooses not to support a given capability.
-But OpenAI can now serve all its products to customers across any cloud provider.
-1 Microsoft retains its major shareholder position, while coverage of the amended economics puts its stake near 27 percent and its revenue share at 20 percent through 2030.
-2 3
+Microsoft remains OpenAI's primary cloud partner and Azure-first route unless Microsoft cannot support a capability.
+But OpenAI can now serve products across any cloud provider.
+1 Coverage puts Microsoft's stake near 27 percent and its revenue share at 20 percent through 2030.
+2 3 Twenty-four hours later, GPT-5.5, Codex, and Amazon Bedrock Managed Agents powered by OpenAI entered limited preview on AWS.
+4

 Why it matters

 The largest enterprise-AI partnership of the GPT era has been renegotiated from exclusive to non-exclusive without ending.
-Microsoft retains its equity exposure, IP license, Azure-first status, and revenue share.
-OpenAI gains the freedom to ship anywhere.
-For enterprise buyers, the practical effect lands now: GPT-5.5 is procurable through AWS in limited preview, while Azure remains the primary lane.
+Microsoft keeps equity exposure, IP rights, Azure-first status, and revenue share.
+OpenAI gets distribution freedom.
+Enterprise buyers get OpenAI through AWS in limited preview while Azure remains the primary lane.

 Reality check